GeoscienceAustralia/nhi-process/README.rst

     conda activate arcgispro-py3
     conda env update --file arcgispro-py3.yml --prune

 See `Updating an Environment <https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html?highlight=prune#updating-an-environment>`_ for further details on updating an environment.
 This may not be everything, so take care the first time using this environment.
 The only place it's used at present (May 2023) is in the NHIRS fetch scripts, since they write to an ESRI Geodatabase.
+If you do encounter errors, please submit an issue with the missing packages listed.

 The Windows batch scripts will activate the appropriate environment automatically when you run them.